Stacked glass payment cards with a euro symbol, domed cathedral silhouette, and Ukrainian flag

 Can Ukrainians abroad use crypto cards?

 Yes.
 Globally available cards (Kolo, KAST, Tria, Crypto.com, ether.fi) work at any Visa/Mastercard merchant worldwide.
 Ukrainians displaced to EU countries can use crypto cards without needing a local bank account.
-Virtual cards work immediately via Apple Pay.
+Virtual cards work immediately via Apple Pay or Google Pay where the issuer supports it.

 What is Ukraine's crypto tax rate?

-18% PIT plus 5% military levy = 23% total on crypto gains.
-For virtual asset disposals during 2026, a temporary reduced PIT rate of 5% applies (total 10%).
+18% PIT plus 5% military levy = 23% total on crypto gains, the safe current baseline.
+A reduced 5% PIT (10% total) for 2026 disposals has been proposed in draft legislation but is not settled law.
 Bill No. 10225-d (passed first reading April 2025) seeks to align with EU/MiCA standards.
-Fund with USDC or use ether.fi borrow-to-spend to avoid triggering the 23% rate.
+Fund with USDC to avoid triggering the 23% rate; displaced Ukrainians abroad can also use ether.fi borrow-to-spend under host-country residence.

 Is crypto legal in Ukraine?

 Yes.
-The Virtual Assets Law (signed March 2022) provides a comprehensive legal framework for crypto ownership, trading, and services.
+The Virtual Assets Law (signed March 2022) sets out a framework for crypto ownership, trading, and services, but it has not fully entered into force pending its tax-code amendments.
 The NSSMC is the designated regulator.
 VASPs must register with tax authorities by July 2026.

 How does the war affect crypto card availability in Ukraine?